-Dread Scott—the artist who sparked nationally debated controversy in 1989 as a student at the School of the Art Institute of Chicago with his installation What is a Proper Way to Display a US Flag?— is currently exhibiting his work at Rowan University Art Gallery at High Street.
+Dread Scott—the artist who sparked nationally debated controversy in 1989 with his installation What is a Proper Way to Display a US Flag?— is currently exhibiting his work at Rowan University Art Gallery at High Street.
 Dread’s work has been integrated into academic curricula and What is the Proper Way… is discussed in many art history classes.

 This exhibition, A Sharp Divide, shows a survey (works from 1987-2014) of his public engagement and performance-based works, placing emphasis on the racial disparities that remain volatile and relevant today—especially now.
 Presented through the lens of photography, video, recordings, and audience interaction, Scott’s work thrives through his passionate use of audience participation, which becomes a valuable form of education and the catalyst for pro-active change.